 The concept of lines of flight began not in a philosophy seminar but at a campsite.
 The French psychiatrist Fernand Deligny followed Autistic children around a large outdoor space and mapped their wandering paths — what he called lignes d’erre: errant lines, wandering lines.
 Their movement had no apparent destination, but it was not aimless.
 They got something out of it, but nobody could figure out what.
 It was non-purposive, but not purposeless.

 Deleuze and Guattari drew on Deligny’s maps to build one of the twentieth century’s most generative frameworks for understanding desire, flow, and becoming in social life.
-The philosophical tools the speaker uses to analyze what happens in any classroom were built from observing neurodivergent movement that neuronormative observers could not decode.
+The philosophical tools Buchanan uses to analyse what happens in any classroom were built from observing neurodivergent movement that neuronormative observers could not decode.

 The errant lines were always signal.